Joungbin-C/DLIP/LAB/DLIP_LAB_Grayscale_Image_Segmentation_22200757/DLIP_LAB_Grayscale_Image_Segmentation_22200757.md

 ![Results](https://github.com/Joungbin-C/DLIP/blob/main/LAB/DLIP_LAB_Grayscale_Image_Segmentation_22200757/img/Results.jpg)

-This algorithm successfully accomplishes the project goal, which is to classify defected teethes and normal teethes.
-As the Table 1 shows, the total number of teethes, the average of teeth's area, the number of defected teethes, a diameter of the gear, and the quality classification.
+This algorithm successfully accomplishes the project goal, which is to classify defective teethes and normal teethes.
+As Table 1 shows, the total number of teethes, the average teeth area, the number of defective teethes, the diameter of the gear, and the quality classification.
 The broken or poorly constructed teethes are well detected, but the shape of teeth cannot be judged.
-It means that even if the teeth is poorly made, it will be detected as a normal teeth if it overs the threshold value of area.
-Additionally, if different gears come in, area threshold value has to be changed.
-In this experiment, the environment is fixed with a same size gears that are taken a picture in the same height.
-To utilize this algorithm to different size of gears, the method of finding threshold is needed.
-Moreover, the morphology with big size kernel takes long time to process.
-The reason is that a bigger size of kernel increases the computation complexity since it is a convolution calculation.
-Therefore, this algorithm is not efficient to detect moving gears.
+It means that even if the teeth are poorly made, they will be detected as normal teeth if it is over the threshold value of area.
+Additionally, if different gears come in, the area threshold value has to be changed.
+In this experiment, the environment is fixed with the same size gears that are taken a picture at the same height.
+To utilize this algorithm for different sizes of gears, the method of finding the threshold is needed.
+Moreover, the morphology with a big-sized kernel takes a long time to process.
+The reason is that a bigger size kernel increases the computation complexity since it is a convolution calculation.
+Therefore, this algorithm is not efficient in detecting moving gears.
 However, it is efficient for this project environment, because it is detecting errors with pictures of gears.

 # Conclusion

-The goal of this project was to detect defected teeth in gear images using image processing techniques.
+The goal of this project was to detect defective teeth in gear images using image processing techniques.
 The algorithm successfully identified irregularities in the teeth based on contour analysis and area measurement.
-This method successfully detect all of test images.
-To be used in real situation, adjusting thresholds and environments to increase accuracy and robustness.
+This method successfully detected all of the test images.
+It is to be used in real situations, adjusting thresholds and environments to increase accuracy and robustness.

-There are certain parts that should be developed if the environment or setting have been changed.
-Therefore, constructing right algorithm for its environment is essential for vision engineering.
+There are certain parts that should be developed if the environment or setting has been changed.
+Therefore, constructing the right algorithm for its environment is essential for vision engineering.